A Brief History

 In 2006/07 the club enjoyed a major refurbishment.
 The original changing rooms, which were commandeered in the war as an emergency mortuary in the event of an air raid on Amersham, were demolished and modern facilities constructed.
 The pitch, which had a slope of 11ft 4 inches from touchline to touchline, was levelled and now provides an excellent playing surface and the clubhouse recently has been comprehensively remodelled.
 Amersham Town was granted Charter Standard Club status in 2013.

-The first team, which was plays in Division One of the Spartan South Midlands League, is managed by Stuart Atkins and the club has developed close links with Kings Church FC, a well organised club which runs more than fifteen local junior teams.
+The first team, which was plays in Division One of the Combined Counties League, is managed by Stuart Atkins and the club has developed close links with Kings Church FC, a well organised club which runs more than fifteen local junior teams.

 A PDF booklet on the club’s history, prepared for its 125th anniversary in 2015, can be viewed by downloading the PDF here.